-In 1887, Colonel Edmund Haynes Taylor, Jr. bought a plot of land near Frankfort, Kentucky, to start a new kind of bourbon distillery, one where the experience was almost as important as the product.
-He called it Old Taylor Distillery.
-A trailblazer in bourbon distilling, Colonel Taylor made an indelible stamp on the industry – in both production and marketing.
-In 2014, Kentucky native Will Arvin left his law practice to pursue his dream of owning a bourbon distillery.
-Although the Old Taylor Distillery site was in disrepair and overgrown, he saw something special.
-He partnered with Wes Murry and Marianne Eaves, Kentucky’s first female bourbon Master Distiller since Prohibition.
+In 2014, Kentucky native Will Arvin left his law practice to pursue his dream of owning a distillery.
+He called on Wes Murry, who immediately shared in his vision.
+Although the Old Taylor Distillery site was in disrepair and overgrown, the newly minted business partners saw something special.
 The Castle & Key story is a compelling one.
-But it didn’t get the name Castle & Key until February, 2016.
-And their logo followed shortly after.
+But it didn’t get the name Castle & Key until February 2016.
+Their logo followed shortly after.
 But their story was just beginning to unfold.
 That’s where we stepped in.

 Before the opening, we worked with the Castle & Key team to introduce their story to an expectant public, with language and design that spoke to both their heritage and vision of history-making.
 In the spring of 2018, they opened their doors.
 People across the country took note.
 By all measures, it was a success.
 But the Castle & Key team was not satisfied.
 They were already planning what to do next.
 They soon rolled out a limited-release spirit and added new ways to interact with the property.
 As they took on new challenges, we worked closely with their team to ensure that the brand kept pace.